Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 It’s often described as logarithmic splitting with linear merging.

-The classic example is Merge Sort:
+The classic example is merge sort:

 In an O(n²) algorithm, the number of operations grows proportionally to the square of the input size.
 So if you have n elements, you perform roughly n × n operations.

-This typically happens when you have nested loops, where for each element you iterate over all other elements.
+This typically happens when you have nested loops, where for each element you iterate over all the other elements.

 Classic examples include simple sorting algorithms like: